 - Plan to explain to the class what the situation of your oral report is, who you are, and who they should imagine they are.
 Make sure that there is a clean break between this brief explanation and the beginning of your actual oral report.

-- Make sure your oral report lasts no longer than 7 minutes.
-Your instructor will work out some signals to indicate when the 7-minute mark is approaching, has arrived, or has past.
+- Make sure your oral report lasts no longer than the maximum stipulated by the event organizers or your instructor.
+If you are in a technical-writing class, ask your instructor to use signals to indicate when the maximum is approaching, has arrived, or has past.

-- Use at least one visual—preferably a transparency for the overhead projector.
+- Use at least one visual—preferably slides using presentation software (such as Powerpoint) or transparencies for the overhead projector.
 Flip charts and objects for display are okay.
-But please avoid scribbling stuff on the chalkboard or relying strictly on handouts.
+But avoid scribbling stuff on the chalkboard or whiteboard or relying strictly on handouts.

 - Make sure you discuss key elements of your visuals.
 Don't just throw them up there and ignore them.
 Point out things about them; explain them to the audience.

-- Use "verbal headings"—by now, you've gotten used to using headings in your written work.
+- Use "spoken headings"—by now, you've gotten used to using headings in your written work.
 There is a corollary in oral reports.
 With these, you give your audience a very clear signal you are moving from one topic or part of your talk to the next.
-(See the examples of verbal headings.)
+(See the examples of spoken headings.)

-- As mentioned above, be sure your oral report is carefully timed to 7 minutes.
+- As mentioned above, be sure your oral report is carefully timed according to the maximum allowed.
 Some ideas on how to do this are presented in the next section.